 The place left me wanting to see and explore more.
 All reviews of the place and all the previous visitors told us that you can not spend more than 2 hours.
 Most tourists just spend about 30 minutes in the place.
-But I think I could have spent some more time and if I was allowed, I would have wanted to go and see more rock shelters.
-There is only one guide, who does a pretty shoddy job.
-And wraps up the whole tour in 10-12 minutes.
+I think I could have spent some more time and if I was allowed, I would have wanted to go and see more rock shelters.
+There is only one guide, who does a pretty shoddy job and wraps up the whole tour in 10-12 minutes.
 You can do much better by picking up the ASI guide and using it as your tour guide.
-With the guide in hand, you can find the paintings on the numbered rocks.
-And also read the complete description of the same.
+With the guide in hand, you can find the paintings on the numbered rocks and read the complete description of the same.

 The caves would leave you wondering if the painters would have ever thought that their pass time would become a peep into their lives and times for the generations to follow.
 You would also wonder do we really need anything beyond a roof over our heads and some food to eat, to lead a happy life.

 A must-visit for anyone interested in the history of mankind.